dstmodders/mod-sdk/README.md

 ## Quick Start

 First, this project is still in active development, so I can't guarantee anything at this stage.
-But if you are one of those who likes living on the verge and has decided to try it out, then it could be done in 3 steps:
+But if you are one of those who enjoys living on the verge and has decided to try it out, then it could be done in 3 steps:

 **Step 1/3**.
 Clone it into your unique mod subdirectory: